ktindiana/fetchsep/README.md

 For time profile SEP models, OpSEP may be used to create the JSON files that can be submitted to the SEP Scoreboard.

-##Automatically generating an SEP Event list
+## Automatically generate a Processed SEP Event list
 It is possible to run both codes with a single button push to create a preliminary SEP event list.
 The code: